Dee Does Death

 The same theory applies to website strategies.
 Search engine optimisation is essential and worthwhile, but it’s very easy to get led down an endless road of micro-adjustments.

-Instead we equipped Dee with a well-researched shortlist of organic seo keywords for her website, and a strategy for how to make them work for her.
+Instead, I equipped Dee with a well-researched shortlist of organic seo keywords for her website, and a strategy for how to make them work for her.

 “The other thing she mentioned that I found incredibly helpful for this new website is that I would need a photoshoot.

-They basically put a checklist together and gave me a timeframe to get it all done in.
+She basically put a checklist together and gave me a timeframe to get it all done in.
 It’s not so overwhelming anymore when it’s broken down into manageable tasks and ideas.”

 Killer branding advice

 Good branding advice is hard to come by.
-Self-proclaimed experts abound.
-And they’re eager to leap for the jugular of your brand identity.
+Self-proclaimed experts abound and they’re eager to leap for the jugular of your brand identity.
 Especially your brand name, logo design and web design.

 “You get so muddled up and so mixed by all this shit you hear from people who sometimes aren’t really sure what the truth is in the market.
 They’re just making it up, or scared for you.
 They’re trying to help, but they haven’t checked the facts.”